parallelmicroscopy/overview/README.md

 - https://coplweb.ca/membres/simon-thibault/
 - https://www.strath.ac.uk/staff/mcconnellgailprof/

+### teaching / design

+Two senior undergraduate desgign teams in the University of Madison-Wisconsin are working on the next generation RAP microscope.
+Check this page and https://seniordesign.me.wisc.edu/ for updates.

 ### commercial version

 If you want to purchase a commercial parallel microscope instead of building your own, Cairn Research (http://www.cairn-research.co.uk)